davidchyou/AntiSmash_GFF_dedup/README.md

         e.g.
         NC_089403.1 RefSeq           	CDS  	3866126            3866500        	.          	-          	0

-This script creates a deduped GFF3 annotation file from the original GFF3 files where genes may be duplicated.
+The Perl script gff_dedup.pl  creates a deduped GFF3 annotation file from the original GFF3 files where genes may be duplicated.

+**General Usage**

+The Perl script gff_dedup.pl can be called by specifying the path of the original GFF3 file as input, and the dedupped GFF3 file as output.

+        perl /Volumes/scratch/brownlab/gff_dedup.pl -gff <original_GFF> -out <dedupped_gff>

+Alternatively, you can specify only the path of the original GFF3 file, and the output dedupped GFF path will be the same as the input GFF path, with ".dedup.gff3" appended.

+        perl /Volumes/scratch/brownlab/gff_dedup.pl -gff <input_GFF>

+**Dependency**

+The only dependency is Bedtools, which is available [here](https://bedtools.readthedocs.io/en/latest/).